ibmresilient/resilient-community-apps/fn_resilient_ml/doc/design.md

 it sums up the vectors.

 #### get_vec_for_sentence
-For a given sentence, it calls WordSsentenceUtils to extract a list of words from it.
+For a given sentence, it calls WordSentenceUtils to extract a list of words from it.
 Then it calls its get_vec_for_words to get the corresponding vector.